 Accounts of exploits

-Unsurprisingly, the only accounts that survive from the Spanish conquest of the Americas are those of the Spanish – several notable ones include Cortes’ letters to Charles V, Bernal Diaz del Castillo’s ‘The Conquest of New Spain’ and Bernardino de Sahagun’s ‘The Florentine Codex’.
+The accounts that survived the Spanish conquest of the Americas are Spanish.
+Several notable ones include Cortes’ letters to Charles V, Bernal Diaz del Castillo’s ‘The Conquest of New Spain’ and Bernardino de Sahagun’s ‘The Florentine Codex’.

 The three accounts describe in great detail key moments and pivotal battles, but are all extremely different.
-The complete absence of indigenous versions of events means their perspective has been silenced for much of history.
+The absence of indigenous versions of events means their perspective has been relegated for centuries.

-The version of conquistadors as heroic explorers, going where no man (or more accurately, European man) had gone before took root in the imagination of those back in Spain and Europe in general, and the ongoing repression of indigenous cultures and religions ensured the story remained skewed for centuries.
+The version of the narrative which situates conquistadors as heroic explorers, going where no man (or more accurately, European man) had gone before took root in the imagination of those back in Spain and Europe in general.
+The repression of indigenous cultures and religions ensured the story remained skewed for centuries.

 Modern day perceptions